Ahmed III: Architecture

-Topkapı Palace and its buildings have been the subject of many researches and publications.
-Among these researches, many different scope studies are also noticed together with postgraduate theses.
-Consequently, they provide rich information about the palace, which provides a long list of highly qualified scientific articles and books, guides and brochures promoting the palace and museum.
-However, Topkapi Palace and its units still have aspects to be explored and details to be discussed.
-Among them Ahmed III library can also be counted.

-A library was built by Ahmed in 1724–25 to the right of the porch in front of the tomb.
-The structure, which has stone-brick alternate meshed walls, is square-shaped and covered with a flattened dome with an octagonal rim, which is provided with pendants.
-There are original pen works left in the pendants and dome of the library.
+A library was built by Ahmed in 1724–1725 situated next to the tomb entrance of Turhan Sultan, the structure has stone-brick alternate meshed walls, is square-shaped and covered with a flattened dome with an octagonal rim, which is provided with pendentives.
+There are original pen works left in the pendentives and dome of the library.

 Disasters

-In 1714, an Egyptian galleon standing near the Gümrük (Eminönü) Pier caught fire and burned, and two hundred people died.
+In 1714, an Egyptian galleon near the Gümrük (Eminönü) Pier caught fire and burned, which resulted in the deaths of 200 people.

-Fire of 1718

-While Nevşehirli Damat Ibrahim Pasha continued his preparations for return to Istanbul, a fire broke out in Istanbul.
-Unkapanı, Azapkapı, Zeyrek, Fatih, Saraçhane, Horhor, Etmeydanı, Molla Gürani, Altımermer, Ayazma Gate, Kantarcılar, Vefa, Vez Neciler, Old Rooms, Acemioğlanlar Barracks, Çukur Çeşme, Langa, Davudpaşa districts were burned from the fire.
+While Nevşehirli Damat Ibrahim Pasha continued his preparations for his return to Istanbul, a fire broke out in the city.
+The districts of Unkapanı, Azapkapı, Zeyrek, Fatih, Saraçhane, Horhor, Etmeydanı, Molla Gürani, Altımermer, Ayazma Gate, Kantarcılar, Vefa, Vez Neciler, Old Rooms, Acemioğlanlar Barracks, Çukur Çeşme, Langa, Davudpaşa were burned from the fire.

-Earthquake of 1719

-However, this festivity went astringent as it came just after the three-minute big earthquake on 14 May 1719.
-While the city walls of Istanbul were destroyed in the earthquake, 4000 people died in Izmit and Yalova was destroyed.
-After the earthquake, reconstruction work started in Istanbul.
-The most meaningful element that reflects the cultural aspect or weight of these works until today is the Topkapı Palace Enderun Library, which was built that year.
-A rich foundation was established for this institution, which is also known as Sultan Ahmed-i Salis Library, which has a face-to-face with its architectural and valuable manuscripts.
+A large three-minute earthquake occurred on 14 May 1719.
+While the city walls of Istanbul were destroyed in the earthquake, 4,000 people died in Izmit and Yalova was destroyed.
+Reconstruction work followed after the quake ended in Istanbul.
+The most meaningful element to reflect the cultural aspect or weight of these works today is the Topkapı Palace Enderun Library, which was built in that year.
+A rich foundation was established for this institution, which is also known as the Sultan Ahmed-i Salis Library, which has a face-to-face with its architectural and valuable manuscripts.

 Family

-Ahmed III is known to be the Sultan with the largest family of the Ottoman dynasty.
+Ahmed III is known to be the Sultan with the largest family (and harem) of the Ottoman dynasty.
 The hostess of his harem was Dilhayat Kalfa, known to be one of the greatest Turkish composeress of the early modern period.